obinnameso/crypto-news-sentiment-classification/README.md

 This project uses an LLM to determine the sentiment of news headlines which could either be Positive, Negative or Neutral.
 I also developed a web application using Streamlit for demonstration and easy interaction with the fine-tuned model.
 The web application was designed in a way that it will be able to take both single headlines or csv files also and return the sentiments which would suit a use case for an organization seeking to get the sentiment analysis for a group of newws headlines.
+The data used in this project was gotten from Kaggle. https://www.kaggle.com/datasets/kaballa/cryptoner-ml-model?select=articlesData.csv
 <br>

 ## Tools used